tshepang/blog/content/computing/Rust week of 2017-04-13.rst

 Continuing on the work from `last week`__,
 I found a far more pleasant MQTT client library, mqttc__, and managed to send probor__ messages across.
-I also submitted__ a small note for the README regarding payload size,
+I also submitted `a small note for the README`__ regarding payload size.

 __ http://tshepang.net/rust-week-of-2017-04-06